MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-II-Office-Secretary-Department-Transportation-Aviation-Proceedings/subchapter-A-Economic-Regulations/part-296-Indirect-Air-Transportation-Property/subpart-B-Exemption-Indirect-Air-Transportation-Property/section-296.10.md

 ##### § 296.10 Exemption from the Statute. #####

-(a) Indirect cargo air carriers are exempted from the provisions of the Statute only if and so long as they comply with the provisions of this part and its conditions, and to the extent necessary to permit them to organize and arrange their air freight shipments to provide indirect air transportation, except for the following sections:
+(a) Indirect cargo air carriers are exempted from the provisions of 49 U.S.C.
+Subtitle VII only if and so long as they comply with the provisions of this part and its conditions, and to the extent necessary to permit them to organize and arrange their air freight shipments to provide indirect air transportation, except for the following sections:

 (1) Section 41510(b) (solicitation of rebates).
 However, indirect cargo air carriers are exempt from section 41510(b) to the extent necessary to permit them to solicit, accept, or receive fees from direct air carriers.